Learn To Sharpen

 Sharpening by hand, or freehand sharpening, takes practice.
 Don't get frustrated if it takes hours or days to learn!
 Follow these tips for a head start:

 1) I suggest again that you use a felt tip pen to color the edge bevel of your knife before you start.
-This will help you "find" that edge as you begin to hone or sharpen on your stone.
+This will help you "find" that edge as you hone or sharpen your blade.

 Notes and Tips On Stropping-

-My strops are glued to 1x4 boards, and I primarily use only two of these.
+My strops are glued to 1x4 boards, and I primarily use only two.

 The first is a denim strop loaded with Flitz chrome polish.
 This step requires only 3-5 strokes per side to remove the bulk of the burrs left from sharpening (if you deburred with your stones).
-It also polishes the bevel and apex and creates a micro convex at the apex.
+It also polishes the bevel and apex, creating a micro convex at the peak.

-I follow the denim strop with a top grain leather strop(smooth side out), charged with a 1 micron diamond compound consisting of sifted and screened 1 micron diamond chips in a carrier of water or alcohol. designed to remove lighter scratches and burrs.
-Again, 3-5 strokes per side is all that is needed to remove all trace of burrs and add some final polish to the bevels.
+I follow the denim strop with a top grain leather strop(smooth side out), charged with a 1-micron diamond compound consisting of sifted and screened 1-micron diamond chips in a carrier of water or alcohol and designed to remove light scratches and burrs.
+Again, 3-5 strokes per side are needed to remove all traces of burrs and add some final polish to the bevels.

 Keith Nix Knives sharpening services are available to individuals and businesses in Asheville, Weaverville, Swannanoa, Black Mountain, Old Fort, Marion, and greater Western NC.